safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 ## 3. Deploy a new Safe <a name="deploy-safe"></a>

-The Safe Core SDK library allows to deploy new Safes using the `safeFactory` instance we just created.
+The Safe Core SDK library allows the deployment of new Safes using the `safeFactory` instance we just created.

 Here, for example, we can create a new Safe account with 3 owners and 2 required signatures.